 Integrated Information Theory (IIT) was developed by neuroscientist Giulio Tononi and his collaborators at the University of Wisconsin-Madison.
 Tononi initially proposed IIT in 2004.
 The theory has since gone through several iterations, with the latest version being IIT 3.0.

-Christof Koch, another prominent neuroscientist, has helped develop these later versions of the theory that include theoretical advancements and a more computationally intensive variant of the integrated information measure.1
+Christof Koch, another prominent neuroscientist, helped develop these later versions of the theory that include theoretical advancements and a more computationally intensive variant of the integrated information measure.1

 Soul Fragmentation and the Loss of Self

-We contend that our current societal malaise is a type of collective soul loss.
-The deconstruction of traditional values and institutions can be seen as contributing factors.
 When the shared narratives, rituals, and social structures that once provided a sense of cohesion and meaning are dismantled, the ‘soul of society’ becomes fragmented, leading to social unrest, polarization, and a decline in collective well-being.
-Moreover, it’s by design.
+Moreover, this condition can be imposed on society by design.
 More on that shortly.

 The "I" and Cosmic Consciousness